GeoAnagn/SOD2D_Accel/README.md

 ##### Original Execution

 More specifically the ***Whitebox_Original.py*** file executes the original versions of the function needed using the representative stored input parameters and the results of the function calls and collects timing data.
-The timing data  are stored in the ***Archive/Whitebox_Analysis/Example/{Function_Name}/Original_Results/*** folder.
+The timing data are stored in the ***Archive/Whitebox_Analysis/Original_Results/{Function Name}*** folder.

 ##### Tuner Execution

+More specifically the ***Whitebox_Tuner.py*** file executes the modified versions of the function needed using the representative stored input parameters and the results of the function calls and collects timing data.
+The timing data are stored in the ***Archive/Whitebox_Analysis/Tuner_Results/{Function Name}*** folder together with the configuration info.